SMART: Submodular Data Mixture Strategy for Instruction Tuning: Code and Data

 \section{Code and Data}

-Our code for creating data mixtures is open-sourced at \href{https://github.com/kowndinya-renduchintala/SMART}{https://github.com/kowndinya-renduchintala/SMART}.
+Our code we used for instruction tuning and for creating data mixtures is open-sourced at \href{https://github.com/kowndinya-renduchintala/SMART}{https://github.com/kowndinya-renduchintala/SMART}.
 The code development utilized open-source tools, primarily relying on the HuggingFace library for model training with PyTorch as the underlying framework.
 Both PyTorch and HuggingFace are licensed under permissive licenses, with PyTorch under the BSD license and HuggingFace under the Apache 2.0 license.
 Additionally, submodular optimization was performed using SUBMODLIB, which is an openly accessible library on GitHub at \url{https://github.com/decile-team/submodlib} under the MIT license.